SUI-Components/sui/packages/sui-ssr/README.md

   Options:

-    -C, --clean    Remove build folder before create a new one -V, --verbose  Verbose output
+    -C, --clean    Remove build folder before create a new one -R, --docker-registry <dockerRegistry>  Custom registry to be used as a proxy or instead of the Docker Hub registry -V, --verbose  Verbose output
     -h, --help     output usage information
   Description: